tbielawa/bitmath/README.rst

 **Don't Forget!** The source for bitmath `is available on GitHub
 <https://github.com/tbielawa/bitmath>`_.

-OH!
-And did we mention it has 180+ unittests? `Check them out for yourself <https://github.com/tbielawa/bitmath/tree/master/tests>`_.
+And did we mention there's almost 200 unittests? `Check them out for yourself <https://github.com/tbielawa/bitmath/tree/master/tests>`_.